otherjamesbrown/langchain-demo/docs/REACT_ITERATION_DIFFERENCE.md

 ---

-### 🔧 Solution 2: Improve Prompt to Encourage Multiple Iterations
+### ✅ Solution 2: Improve Prompt to Encourage Multiple Iterations (Applied)

+**Status**: Code has been updated to enhance the system prompt with explicit iteration guidance.

-Even without structured output, we can modify the prompts to encourage more thorough research.
+Even without structured output, we modified the prompts to encourage more thorough research.

 #### Current System Prompt Weakness